You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 Many expedition kayaks are designed to perform best when carrying a heavy load.
-They achieve this by being unusually narrow at the waterline, which means that when unladen they are unstable and can become a problem in windy conditions.
+If they achieve this by being unusually narrow at the waterline, they will be unstable if they're only carrying the paddler, lunch and a drink.
 Some owners of true expedition kayaks have to put 25 kg of ballast in each end before they set off, using bags of sand or stones.
 That can be a real surprise for any kind friend who offers to help carry the boat up the beach at lunch time.

 Ocean race kayak

 Within each of the above categories you will find some kayaks which are designed to go fast, at the expense of manoeuvrability and stability.
 A few sea kayaks take this to such an extreme that they make up a design style of their own.
 We list a few manufacturers.
 See also Ocean Racing Skis.